JanuszJakubiak/bip2025_ws/README.md

 4. Create a new script or modify the simulator
     - read the message from the serial port, transform it to 3 parameter vector and publish it as the `AccelStamped` message
     - verify the publisher with `rviz2` and/or `rqt_plot`
+    - note: you may use regular expressions (`re`) select data from the string, but it may be easier to modify the ESP32 code to send data in simplified form (i.e. comma separated numbers)

 # Bonus tasks